researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 **Important Notes**:

 * You may need VirtualBox >= 6.1.2 with nested virtualization.
 Otherwise you may encounter an import error; (how to override it?).
 Overring the error still boots the artifact; however, the artifact may run slowly.
-* On Linux hosts, we recommend install the [packages](URL), which improves the Android device emulator in VM.
+* On Linux hosts, we recommend install the [packages](URL), which improves the performance of Android device emulator in VM.
 This is the best configuration to reproduce the experimental results.
-* On Windows hosts, the performance would slightly hurt.
+* On Windows hosts (even with latest VirtualBox), the performance would slightly hurt.
 The artifact still works.
 * The VM image consumes losts of disk space (~XX GiB).
 * If you see an `BrokenSharedFolder` warning at VM booting, just ignore it.

-## Build from Scratch (Linux, with Android Studio Installed)
+## Build from Source Code (Linux)

 The source code is available at [this link](https://doi.org/10.5281/zenodo.3666313).